Surgical Technology San Angelo

 - HPRS 1206 – Medical Terminology

-Note: Students are required to complete additional courses for program completion.
-Due to the intensive nature of the program, students are encouraged to complete as many of these courses as possible prior to application.
-Students should note that course timing may impact financial aid eligibility while enrolled in program classes.
+Note: Students should note that course timing may impact financial aid eligibility while enrolled in program classes.

-- Students seeking admission to the Surgical Technology program must take the Manual Dexterity Test.
-An appointment must be made with the Program Chair, Carah Dickinson via email at CDickinson@howardcollege.edu This must be scheduled anytime AFTER February 1st.
+5. Students seeking admission to the Surgical Technology program must take the Manual Dexterity Test.
+An appointment must be made with the Program Chair, Carah Dickinson via email at CDickinson@howardcollege.edu between February 1st-June 1st

-Successful completion of a criminal background check.
-(Completed at time of application through CastleBranch)
+6. Successful completion of a criminal background check.
+(Completed at time of application through Castlebranch)

 Application Process